 Planned giving is vital to Visitation’s future.
-Your gift will become part of the school’s endowment and will support initiatives vital to advancing our mission.
+Your gift will become part of the school’s endowment, or contribute to a program that you specify, and will support initiatives vital to advancing our mission.
 It will provide resources that can be drawn upon year after year, helping to ensure the legacy of the Visitation Sisters well into the future.

-The DeChantal Foundation recognizes and honors the generosity of those who make provisions for Visitation School in their estate plans.
+By making a planned gift to Visitation, you become a member of the DeChantal Foundation which recognizes and honors the generosity of those who make provisions for Visitation School in their estate plans.
 We invite you to become a member by making a lasting and meaningful contribution to Visitation, ensuring that future generations of students benefit from an education that is “Not for school, but for Life.”

 Upon notification to Visitation of your gift intentions, you will be invited to join The DeChantal Foundation.

-If you would like additional information about including Visitation in your estate plan, please contact Anne Brady Kane '87 via email or at 651-683-1702.
+If you would like additional information about including Visitation in your estate plan, please contact the Beth Giese, Director of Development and Community Engagement, via email or at 651-683-1702.